dineshreddynaredla/react-book-repo/testing/nock.md

-# Nock
+# Mocking HTTP calls with Nock
 Nock is used to mock calls to HTTP.
-It makes it possible for us to specify what urls to listen to and what to respond with.
+It makes it possible for us to specify what URLs to listen to and what to respond with.
+This is a fairly short article that shows how you use the library `nock`.

+In this article we will cover:
+- **set up**, setting up a `nock` and specify a mock response
+- **query parameters**, see how we can set up our `nock` with query parameters
+- **verification**, we should always verify that our `nocks` where hit.
+If they weren't then something changed and we need to change our tests to reflect that

 ## Scenario
 Imagine we have the following files:

-- products.js, a service that can retrieve data for us
+- **products.js**, a service that can retrieve data for us
-- ProductsList.js, a component that calls a method on products.js to get data and render that
+- **ProductsList.js**, a component that calls a method on products.js to get data and render that

 Let's have a look at what these two modules look like: